In an emergency, telephone 000 for:

 Wherever you are in Australia, if there's a life-threatening emergency, call 000 (zero zero zero).
 It's a free call, even from your mobile.

-If you're not sure which one you need just tell the operator what you are calling about and they will help guide you.
+Tell the operator what kind of service you need, "Police", "Ambulance" or "Fire."
 If you don't speak English, tell the operator your language and you will be connected to a translator who will be able to assist.

 It is important to remain calm.
 The operator will ask questions, such as: where are you located, what is the emergency, and how many people are involved.